loadingkk/HW1_bfs/README.md

 	return order
 ```
+Because the Python version cannot be used directly in Graph500, I rewrote it in C and placed it into the custom BFS entry points in [src/bfs_custom.c](src/bfs_custom.c).
 The C custom BFS follows the same core logic (queue + visited), translated into Graph500's CSR layout and data structures.

 ## Implementation Overview
 - Python BFS implementation: see [bfs.py](bfs.py)